GyroLand/codiejs/README.md

 # codiejs

+**Disclaimer**: This library is implemented to work with a specific version of the codie robots, that don't use the routing parameter.
+If you have a robot that doesn't work with this, feel free to submit an issue on GitHub.
+I'll contact you for further details and we'll try to add support for that as well.
+Let's make it a ***true community project***!

 A Node.js module to control a Codie robot.
 This module was written originally for a [codie-server component](https://github.com/zbettenbuk/codie-server)  that allows a Codie to be controlled remotely or use them in apps like Skratch(X), but generalized enough to use it in other custom apps.

 ## License